unitaryfund/mitiq/docs/source/guide/guide-error-mitigation.rst

 Optimal control is applied to several quantum technologies, including in the pulse shaping of gate design in quantum circuits calibration against noisy devices.

+Examples of specific application of optimal control to quantum dynamics and quantum computing is in dynamical decoupling, a technique that employs fast control pulses to effectively decouple a system and its environment, with techniques partly borrowed from the nuclear magnetic resonance community.

 .. _guide_qem_why: